mpsonntag/snippets/notes/projects/gin/FAQ_Troubleshooting.md

 ### GIN Client usage questions

+#### Slow upload speed
+I experience uploading speed of about 1-2 MiB/s.
+Can you help increase the upload speed?

+*Answer*
+With respect to upload speed, there is not really anything we can do or debug from our end.
+The service can handle and has handled upload speeds of 20MiB/s-100MiB/s in the past depending on the connection.

+#### Files with a specific file ending are not uploaded
+I am trying to upload files to a GIN repository, but files with a specific file ending e.g. "tif" or "nii" are not uploaded.

+*Answer*

+GIN is based on git and will respect if files have been excluded from git.
+Check if there is a `.gitignore` file at the root of your repository where these files have been excluded.

 #### Unannex files
 I committed one file too many.
 How do I get the file out of the annex before uploading?